 The first pathway is their four-year, on-time graduation rate.
 The four-year, on-time, adjusted cohort graduation rate is a measure of graduation rate for a cohort of students attending a school who entered grade 9 four years earlier.
 The student is included in the cohort for the last school that had an enrollment record for that student.
+The long-term goal for the All Students group for the four-year adjusted cohort rate is 88% for every school within 15 years.
+The long-term goals for each Subgroup are included in Appendix A.

 The second pathway for earning a graduation target level is an extended graduation rate.
 Students included in the extended graduation cohort include all students in the four-year, on time cohort plus any other student at the school that graduated during that same school year.
 Typically these will be five-year, six-year, or seven-year graduates.
 The one exception is early graduates whose four-year, on-time, adjusted cohort will graduate in the following year.
 The graduation of these early graduates will be credited to the school during the year that their four-year, on-time, adjusted cohort graduates.
 In all cases the extended graduation rate will equal or exceed the four-year, on-time, adjusted cohort graduation rate.
+The extended-year adjusted cohort graduation rate is used only for Wyoming's state accountability model; therefore, no long-term goals are included.